ttnny/DevNote/java/thread-safety.md

 ## Atomicity

 Race condition occurs when multiple processes or threads perform read/write operations on a set of data.
-These operations are non-atomic
+These operations are non-atomic.
+Making an operation atomic guarantees that no other threads can modify the set of data, which is being used, until the operation is complete.

 ```java
 private volatile mCount = 0;